siddharthck/event-storage/README.md

 - most of the time in lambdas are spent over makeing GET calls to S3 objects
 - improve storage methods : switch to Coulumnar based storage solutions for faster processing

+# Improvements
+## log-persist inconsistent distribution across replicas due to kafka partition (hash)

+same type of logs will lead to put stress on just one replica.

+### solution
+Add virtual nodes ?